 The product game has certainly changed over the last few years.
-Technology used to be such a novelty, back when phones still have keypads and if your video game stopped working you had to blow on the cartridge.
+Technology used to be such a novelty, back when phones still had keypads and if your video game stopped working you had to blow on the cartridge.
 How times have changed.

 Customers are much, much, harder to please than they used to be!
 Product Design has taken off in a way that no one could have predicted.
 Customers don’t just want their needs to be met, they want to be delighted.
 They don’t just want to use your product, they want to love it.